Nitnawarerutika/Habit-tracker-React/README.md

 ### Tech Stack

-Node , Express, Mongodb , EJS , javaScript , html, css
+React, Node , Express, Mongodb , EJS , javaScript , html, css

 ### How to setup the project on local system